 Online programs provide opportunities for students to complete all course requirements without needing to attend any classes on campus.
-Course requirements and content for online degrees are equivalent to the college's requirements for traditional campus-based (i.e., face-to-face) curricula.
-Students may matriculate into online curricula at any SCCC campus.
-Currently, one curriculum is offered entirely online, the Associate of Applied Science degree in Business Administration, which is described on page 98 of this catalog.
-Contact the Central Admissions Office for further information.
+Course requirements and content for online degrees are equivalent to the College's requirements for traditional campus-based (i.e., face-to-face) curricula.